-The hit Netflix thriller You is not only based on a book, but it features a number of books within the (so far) three seasons.
+The hit Netflix thriller You is not only based on a book, but it features a number of books within the (so far) four seasons.
 These are all the books referenced in You.

 The creepy series stars Penn Badgley – a big book nerd and also a psychopath.
 He also happens to be a bookstore manager and while he’s a walking red flag, the literary references are on point.

 Books Referenced in Season One of You

 - Franny and Zooey by J.D.
 Salinger